mozilla/glean/docs/user/user/adding-glean-to-your-project/kotlin.md

 Nevertheless this is just one of the required steps for integrating Glean successfully into a project.
 Check you the full [Glean integration checklist](./index.md) for a comprehensive list of all the steps involved in doing so.

-Currently, these bindings only support the Android platform.
+Currently, this SDK only supports the Android platform.

 ## Setting up the dependency

-The Glean SDK is published on [maven.mozilla.org](https://maven.mozilla.org/).
+The Glean Kotlin SDK is published on [maven.mozilla.org](https://maven.mozilla.org/).
 To use it, you need to add the following to your project's top-level build file, in the `allprojects` block (see e.g. [Glean SDK's own `build.gradle`](https://github.com/mozilla/glean/blob/main/build.gradle)):